-Prior to admission to the Office Systems Technology Vocational Certificate programs or associate of applied science degree, you must have completed OST 105 Keyboarding/Formatting I.
+Prior to admission to the Office Systems Technology Vocational Certificate programs or associate of applied science degree, you must have completed OST 105 Keyboarding/Formatting I or equivalent.

-Associate of Applied Science Degree Administrative Office Management
+Administrative Office Management

 This program prepares students for positions as supervisors and managers in automated office environments.
-Emphasis is on the development of communications, decision-making, organizational and management skills; and knowledge of software options, hardware components, applications and concepts.
+Emphasis is on the development of communications, decisionmaking, organizational and management skills; and knowledge of software options, hardware components, applications and concepts.
 This program is designed to prepare you to function in the electronic office by using a mix of vocational, technical and academic training.